RMS Aquitania Passenger List – Southampton to New York, 25 June 1921: Titanic Survivors, Industrial Titans & Sports Legends

-Front Cover of a Cabin Passenger List for the RMS Aquitania of the Cunard Line, Departing Saturday, 25 June 1921 from Southampton to New York via Cherbourg, Commanded by Captain Sir James Charles.
-GGA Image ID # 1742fb068b
+Front Cover, RMS Aquitania Saloon and Second Class Passenger List, Departing Saturday, 25 June 1921 from Southampton to New York via Cherbourg, Commanded by Captain Sir James Charles. | GGA Image ID # 1742fb068b

 Senior Officers and Staff

-- Captain: Sir James Charles, K.B.E., C.B., R.D., R.N.R
+- Commander: Captain Sir James Charles, K.B.E., C.B., R.D., R.N.R.

 - Staff Captain: F. E. Storey, R.D., R.N.R